 - When relatives come to visit, do not hesitate to ask them to wash their hands before touching the baby.
 As much as possible, do not let anyone carry him unless you are entirely confident that he or she is free from harmful bacteria.
 Never let anyone kiss your baby especially on the They might have a viral infection that could pass onto your baby and could cost him his life.
 “Ask your partner to be the gatekeeper for visitors and to limit the number of guests at first.
 You’ll be glad later on if you take some time now to rest and become comfortable with your new situation.”
 Elana Pearl Ben-Joseph, MD wrote.

 - When you are carrying your baby, make sure that you are supporting the head and the neck to avoid any injuries involving the brain.
 Also, when your baby lays on his crib, make sure that you turn his head to another side now and then to avoid his head from flattening on one side.
 Some babies have to wear a neonatal helmet to correct head shape.

 Your baby’s immune system is fragile at this point, and it is only you, parents who could protect him from all harm.
+“The first two months of life, we really regard as a sacred time to try to limit exposures as much as possible because babies can get viruses from people who don’t even know they’re contagious yet,” Dr. Camille Sabella, MD says.
 It is critical that everything be clean and free from the virus.
 Simple contact with something or someone who has an infection such as herpes simplex virus can.
 Along with the unexplained joy and excitement, being first-time parents take a lot of attention and vigilance, or it could cost you your newborn’s life.